Q: What are the benefits of Amazon SQS over homegrown or packaged message queuing systems?

 Amazon SQS has its own resource-based permissions system that uses policies written in the same language as AWS Identity and Access Management (IAM) policies: for example, you can use variables, just like in IAM policies.
 For more information, see Amazon SQS Policy Examples in the Amazon SQS Developer Guide.

 Amazon SQS supports the HTTP over SSL (HTTPS) and Transport Layer Security (TLS) protocols.
 Most clients can automatically negotiate to use newer versions of TLS without any code or configuration change.
 Amazon SQS supports versions 1.0, 1.1, and 1.2 of the Transport Layer Security (TLS) protocol in all regions.

 Q: Why are there separate ReceiveMessage and DeleteMessage operations?

-When Amazon SQS returns a message to you, that message stays in the queue, whether or not you actually received the message.
-You are responsible for deleting the message; the delete request acknowledges that you’re done processing the message.
+When Amazon SQS returns a message to you, the message stays in the message queue whether or not you actually receive the message.
+You're responsible for deleting the message and the deletion request acknowledges that you’re done processing the message.

 Q: Can a deleted message be received again?

 For standard queues, under rare circumstances, you might receive a previously-deleted message a second time.